gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 ---

-In our case, which spanned only 3 months, I considered only the prior 6 months to check for cointegration - additionally.
-If we were to consider much longer periods (like prior 2 years) we might have implicitly included currently events like COVID19, which might not have been so relevant in current relationships between companies.
+In our case, which spanned only 3 months, I considered only the prior 6 months to check for cointegration.
+If we were to consider much longer periods (like the past 2 years) we might have implicitly included events like COVID19, which might not have been so relevant in the current relationships between companies.

 ### Finding the pairs